lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 them for sustaining in sacrament meeting and sets them apart.

 As needed, the Relief Society presidency may assign sisters to help with Relief Society efforts in other ways.
+These assignments could include the
+following:

+  * Helping young women progress into Relief Society

+  * Serving as a specialist for sisters with specific circumstances, such as widows, young adults, or mothers with young children

 Sisters with short-term assignments do not need to be called and set apart.

 ![Relief Society
 class](https://www.churchofjesuschrist.org/imgs/782dee570c7120700dd11a8ef0d07fc3831ed5d6/full/%21500%2C/0/default)